 While completing the compensation claim form, you will be asked to provide the details of the other people involved in the accident, so you should get these details from the other drivers involved.
 If you have any witnesses of the accident, please collect any witnesses’ details like their addresses, phone numbers, and email addresses.

-Please note – strict time limits apply to motor injury claims in Western Australia.
-This article explains more on how long after a car accident you can claim and associated time limits.
+This article explains more about how long after a car accident you can claim and the associated time limits.

 Report the crash to the police

 Do I need to report an accident in WA?